Finding the Best Places to Retire Since 2006!

 Overview: Located on a bluff above the May River on South Carolina's southern coast, Bluffton was built by wealthy plantation owners seeking a place to escape the summer heat.
 It became a booming steamboat port but then suffered after both the Civil War and the Great Depression.

-Things began to turn around in 1990s when preservation efforts and proximity to Hilton Head Island helped make Bluffton one of the fastest growing municipalities in the state.
-In fact, it has doubled in size during the last decade and is a spread out place.
-Established neighborhoods are leafy and have ranch ramblers and antebellum homes, while new subdivisions have newly planted vegetation and sleek, close-together Craftsmans and Cape Cods.
+Things began to turn around in the 1990s when preservation efforts and proximity to Hilton Head Island, just seven miles down the road, helped make Bluffton one of the fastest growing municipalities in the state.
+In fact, it has doubled in size during the last two decades.
+Established neighborhoods are leafy and have ranch ramblers and antebellum homes, while new subdivisions have sleek Craftsmans, Cape Cods and newly planted vegetation.
+Sun City Hilton Head is an amenity-rich 55+ community.
 Old Town Bluffton is cute with galleries, award-winning eateries, historic churches, festivals and tree-canopied streets.
 The Society of Bluffton Artists has exhibitions and classes, and the May River Theatre presents the best in local talent.

 Percentage of Population Age 45 or Better: 30%